 - A sous vide machine OR range burner and standard thermometer

-- Set your water temperature to 140 degrees Fahrenheit.
+- Set your water temperature to 140° Fahrenheit.

-- In a small glass mixing bowl, combine all ingredients except cucumbers.
+- In a Stasher bowl (with its built-in pour spout!) combine all ingredients except cucumbers.
 This mixture will be your brine for the pickles.

-- Wash and slice your cucumbers and add them to a clean stasher bag.
-Fill the rest of the bag up with the brine, making sure to leave at least 1 inch of space at the top of the bag.
+- Wash and slice your cucumbers and add them to a clean Stasher bag or bowl.
+Fill the rest of the bag / bowl with the brine, making sure to leave at least 1 inch of space at the top.